cap-js/docs/advanced/publishing-apis/openapi.md

 In the above command, the `--openapi:diagram` and `--odata-version` inline options override the `--openapi:diagram` and `--odata-version` options in the _configFile.json_ if they are also present there.

-_Note:_ This will throw an error if the filepath doesn't exist.

 ## Swagger UI { #swagger-ui}

 #### Embedded in Node.js